BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_2_Setting_Up_Your_Wallet.md

 ```
 However, this isn't best practice.
 Though your address _is_ saved away in your wallet for your future use, you could easily make a mistake if you were retyping or cutting it somewhere else.
 And then you're telling people to send money to somewhere else (or to nowhere!).
 So instead we suggest a best practice, which is meant to minimize address mistakes.

-## BEST PRACTICES: Use Variables to Capture Addresses
+## Best Practices: Use Variables to Capture Addresses

 Instead, use your shell's built-in variables to capture your address.
 ```